 Before and After Handbook

-This 2012 season, hurricane forecasters predict with a 70 percent probability 9-15 named storms, 4-8 hurricanes and—brace yourselves—1-3 major hurricanes.
+This 2013 Atlantic hurricane season, which begins June 1 and runs for six months, hurricane forecasters predict an extremely active season with a 70 percent probability of 13-20 named storms, 7-11 hurricanes and—brace yourselves—3-6 major hurricanes.

-Almost four years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed over 100 US lives, and ripped 2.6 million people off the electrical grid for weeks.
+Almost five years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed more than 100 US lives, and ripped 2.6 million people off the electrical grid for weeks.

-Six years before, Hurricane Katrina sunk one city and Rita chased another out of town.
-Nine years before, a tropical storm named Allison washed away everything Houstonians knew about flooding.
+In 2005, Hurricane Katrina sunk one city and Rita chased another out of town.
+In June, 2001, a tropical storm named Allison washed away everything Houstonians knew about flooding.

 Lessons learned: 1) No two storms are alike.
 2) Prepare while the sun is shining.
 (At this writing, the sun is shining.)